 Most fudge needs to be tempered so that part of the liquid is evaporated and it reaches a soft, creamy texture.
 However, you can make “no-bake” or "freezer" fudge that only requires you to melt and then cool the ingredients.

 Yes!
 Cocoa powder is more processed than cacao powder so it won't be as bitter.
-Cocoa powder subs in interchangeably with cacao powder in fudge recipes.
+Cocoa powder subs interchangeably with cacao powder in fudge recipes.

 - Paleo cookies with chocolate frosting